ltchin/ltchin.github.io/content/faq/admissions.md

 preamble: I'm glad that you're interested in working with me!
 I receive many requests for mentorship and often do not have the time to respond to each one.
 Read this web page for more information on how to best maximize your chance for a response.
 ---
 ## Who Am I Hiring?
-As of Sept.
+As of Nov.
 2024, I am primarily hiring the following groups of people:
 * Current UT undergraduates
 	* I do not take first semester undergraduates who come straight from high school
 	* I *do* take transfer students and non-traditional undergraduates who are in their first semester